deviousname/Turtle-Pool/README.md

 # Turtle-Pool
 Aperiodic Pool
-# Looking for people to help make this better by branching the code and improving it.

 todo:
 - adjust the holes for better balance (done)
 - translate the ball positions when rotation key is press (buggy but works)